 A2.
 No, we are strictly a wastewater utility.
 Drinking water is provided by East Shoshone Water District from Mullan to Silverton, Central Shoshone Water District from Osburn to Smelterville, and Pinehurst Water District in Pinehurst.
 Please contact them directly for their fees and connection requirements.

 Q3.
-What area does South Fork Coeur d’Alene River Sewer District cover?
+What areas does South Fork Coeur d’Alene River Sewer District serve?

 A3.
 Mullan to Pinehurst (except City of Smelterville)